proximax-storage/xpx-dfms-devportal-docs/docs/cli/dfms/drive.md

 ## `dfms-client drive get`

 Gets a referenced file or directory under `src` to `dst` of any `drive`.
-If some or all requested content is not cached locally, 'get' retrieves it from [replicators](../../roles/replicator.md), caches locally and saves to `dst`.
+If some or all requested content is not cached locally, 'get' retrieves it from [Storage Replicator Nodes](../../roles/replicator.md), caches locally and saves to `dst`.
 In the opposite case, copies cached content from [Drive](../../built_in_features/drive/overview.md) to `dst`.

 ### Arguments